National Capital Region Notes

 4. Prior to the ride date : Gather up information you may need on the ride.
 These include a copy of the CCCTS incident report found at https://cccts.org/club-document/group-ride-incident-report/ (for accidents and other significant issues which may arise on the ride), a hard copy of the ride map and cue sheet, and a copy of the sign-up sheet of members who have signed up for the ride.
 If possible, ride or drive your proposed route to familiarize yourself with the route and note any challenges that might arise such as road construction and detours.

 5. Two days before the ride : Check the long-term weather forecasts to determine if you might require a postponement, modification, or cancelation of your ride.
 Consider your options but do not make final decisions at this point.
 If you have concerns about the weather, communicate these to the members who have signed up for the ride and what options you are considering.
-Your final decision should be communicated after the sign-up period has closed (6:00pm on the evening before the ride day) but no later that 8:00 am on the morning of theride.
+Your final decision should be communicated after the sign-up period has closed (6:00pm on the evening before the ride day) but no later that 8:00 am on the morning of the ride.

 6. Breaking into Sub-Groups : If the number of members who have signed up for your ride exceeds the number that is safe for a single group, you should plan to divide the riders into two or more groups.
 Prior to the ride you should reach out to one or more of the riders who has agreed to serve as a group leader and discuss how the groups should be divided (faster group, slower group, assigned by the leader, random groups, mix of new and older members).
 You should also discuss with the leaders of these subgroups the expected safety protocols and actions to be taken with respect to accidents or mechanical breakdowns.

 7.The day of the ride : Arrive at the departure site 20 minutes in advance of the scheduled departure time to meet and greet members as they arrive.
 Use the sign-up sheet to confirm their presence.
-Prior to the departure, have a short meeting which should include introduction of the riders, introduction of the group leaders (if dividing into smaller groups), the cycling pace of the groups, any planned stops along the route, the lunch stop and availability of food or drink close to the lunch stop, rider etiquette including voice and hand riding signals.
+Prior to the departure, have a short meeting which should include self introduction of the riders and the group leaders (if dividing into smaller groups), the cycling pace of the groups, any planned stops along the route, the lunch stop and availability of food or drink close to the lunch stop, rider etiquette including voice and hand riding signals.
 Ask for a volunteer sweep for each group who makes sure no one is left behind.
 Have each ride leader and sweep exchange cellphone numbers so they can

 communicate with each other in case of emergencies on route.